A note on closed-form spread option valuation under log-normal models: Introduction

-Another closed form formula for spread options were proposed by Kirk \cite{kirk1995correlation}.
+Analytical methods offer closed-form approximate formulas to spread option prices.
+The first such approximation is the Bachelier approximation (see \cite{wilcox1990energy} and \cite{poitras1998spread}).
+In the Bachelier approximation, the price difference of two assets is approximated by a normal random variable.
+This approximation gives a closed-form formula for the spread option prices but it does not give very accurate spread prices.
+Another closed-form formula for spread options was proposed by \cite{kirk1995correlation}.
 This formula has been popular among practitioners as it is simple and gives relatively accurate spread prices.
-The Kirk's closed form formula is obtained by approximating the sum of the second asset with the fixed strike by a log normal random variable.
-After this approximation is implemented, the Kirk's formula was obtained by using the similar approach in calculating Margrabe’s formula \cite{margrabe1978value}.

-The recent papers Carmona and Durrleman \cite{CarmonaandDurrleman2003a, CarmonaandDurrleman2003b} introduced a new approach in approximating spread option prices in closed form under log-normal models also.
+The Kirk's closed-form formula is obtained by approximating the sum of the second asset with the fixed strike by a log-normal random variable.
+After this approximation is implemented, Kirk's formula was obtained by using a similar approach in calculating \cite{margrabe1978value} formula.
+The papers \cite{CarmonaandDurrleman2003a, CarmonaandDurrleman2003b} introduced a new approach in approximating spread option prices in closed-form under log-normal models also.
 They gave lower and upper bounds to the spread prices.
-The Carmona and Durrleman spread option formula gives very accurate spread option prices and it performs better than the closed form formula introduced in Bjerksund and Stensland \cite{bjerksund2014closed}.
-This fact can also be seen by our Proposition \ref{41} below as the Carmona and Durrleman lowever bound for spread option price is always larger than the value of the Bjerksund and Stensland formula.
-However, the only drawback of the carmona and Durrleman approach is that one needs to solve a nonlinear system of equations which is not trivial.
+The \cite{CarmonaandDurrleman2003a} spread option formula gives very accurate spread option prices, but it involves solving a nonlinear system of equations, which is not trivial.

-The recent paper Bjerksund and Stensland \cite{bjerksund2014closed}, gave another closed form formula for spread option prices.
-They also introduced a lower bound to the spread option price and computed this lower bound which then resulted in a closed form formula for the spread option price.
-Numerical tests show that the formula in Bjerksund and Stensland \cite{bjerksund2014closed} gives more accurate spread prices than the Kirk's formula.
+The recent paper by \cite{bjerksund2014closed} also developed a closed-form formula for spread option prices under log-normal models.
+They first gave a lower bound to the spread option price and obtained their closed form formula by computing this lower bound.
+Numerical tests show that the formula in \cite{bjerksund2014closed} performs better than the Kirk's formula, see Section 7 of \cite{bjerksund2014closed} for this.